Canadian Automotive Museum

 The Canadian Automotive Museum is an automobile museum located in Oshawa, Ontario, Canada.
-The museum features many Canadian-made cars as the automobile industry, specifically the Canadian division of the General Motors, known as General Motors Canada, has been based in Oshawa since the early 20th century.
+The museum notably features many Canadian-made cars.
+The automobile industry, specifically the Canadian division of the General Motors, known as General Motors Canada, has been based in Oshawa since the early 20th century.

+History

 The museum was founded in 1962 by a group of Oshawa businessmen through the Oshawa Chamber of Commerce.
 The venture was initiated mainly to preserve the automotive history of Canada and to present this history in an educational and entertaining manner.
-Canadian Automotive Museum Inc is a charitable corporation and has been in operation since 1963.
+Canadian Automotive Museum, Inc. is a charitable corporation and has been in operation since 1963.

 The museum is housed in a 25000 sqft building in downtown Oshawa that was originally the location of Ontario Motor Sales, a local car dealership, in the 1920s.
 The building maintains its original period architecture right down to the original elevator used to move cars to the second floor.

-The Museum is affiliated with: CMA, CHIN, and the Virtual Museum of Canada.